Exouth/Exouth/README.md

 <!---->
 # X About Me
 Hello my name is Marcel and im from Germany.
 I have been coding since 2016, but already showed before that Interest on the World of Machines.
-Im still going to School and after that i want to work as a Software Developer in C# or C++.
+Im still going to School and after that i want to work as a Software Developer in C#, C++ or Python.

 **Programming Languages:**
 - **Python**